 Be Humble and Transparent

 We should be growing in more and more awareness of what we already believe to be true about Him and ourselves, constantly comparing what we find within us with what the Word says.
-Where we don’t believe His Word fully yet we should be asking Him to help us believe these specific truths.
-Memorizing and meditating on texts that appear to contradict our beliefs, dispositions and attitudes, and asking God to renew our minds and spirits to believe what He has revealed is intrinsic to seeking God and cooperating with Him us He heals and sanctifies us.
+Where we don’t believe His Word fully, yet we should be asking Him to help us believe these specific truths.
+Memorizing and meditating on texts which appear to contradict our beliefs, dispositions and attitudes, and asking God to renew our minds and spirits to believe what He has revealed is intrinsic to seeking God and cooperating with Him as He heals and sanctifies us.

 As we have noted, as we pursue God through obedience and prayer we must do so with proper knowledge; we must be careful to remember that we are not trying to earn salvation.
 There is no hope of eternal life if it depends upon us, upon our works or obedience; we must lose all hope of earning salvation by our own righteousness.
 (Ro 4:4-5) Perfect righteousness is the requirement, and the only way to be perfectly righteous is to be counted so by faith in Christ.
 (Ge 15:6, Ro 4:3) Assurance is only found in coming to understand — down in the bedrock of our souls — that Jesus Christ died for us in our place, bearing our sin and shame, perfectly satisfying the Father’s righteous demands on our behalf.
 This must be our only hope of eternal life, and also our steadfast confidence: Jesus Christ took my place and died for me, taking my sin and giving me His perfect righteousness as a free gift.